Our Vision: The number of women will equal the number of men along the entire academic STEMM pipeline.

 The main benefit of being a Women in Science Giving Circle member is knowing how your donation dollars will be used.
 You will also have exciting opportunities to meet and network with fellow donors and award recipients at various Women in Science Giving Circle, College of Science and Mathematics, and Wright State University events.
 Other benefits include:

-Donating to the Women in Science Giving Circle can be done online or by mail.
-If you prefer to send your donation by mail, please send it to:
+If you prefer to send your gift by mail, please send it to:

 Women in Science Giving Circle